iCliniq Logo

 What Is the Pathophysiology of Radiation Dermatitis in Breast Cancer?

-The two primary skin components are the superficial epidermis and the deeper dermis, each of which has special structures and function and react differently to radiation exposure.
+The two primary skin components are the superficial epidermis and the deeper dermis, each of which has special structures and functions and reacts differently to radiation exposure.

 • Anatomy and Function - Skin is the protective barrier of the body.
 The epidermis comprises four histologic layers: stratum basale, stratum spinosum, stratum granulosum, and stratum corneum.

-• The basal keratinocytes of the stratum basale are stem cells that asymmetrically split to produce additional basal stem cells, which systematically determine into the more superficial epidermal layers.
+• The basal keratinocytes (skin cells that make up the epidermis) of the stratum basale are stem cells that asymmetrically split to produce additional basal stem cells, which systematically determine into the more superficial epidermal layers.

 • The keratinocyte maturation and keratinocyte migration to the stratum corneum takes around two weeks and finally develops an anucleated flattened layer of keratin.

 • Other cellular kinds within the epidermis contain melanocytes and Langerhans cells.
-The dermis, present deep in the epidermis and basement membrane, is mainly comprised of a collagen network created by dermal fibroblasts that create the skin with structural integrity.
+The dermis, present deep in the epidermis and basement membrane, is mainly comprised of a collagen network created by dermal fibroblasts (cells of the dermis layer that produce connective tissue) that create the skin with structural integrity.

 • The dermis possesses diverse cellular kinds not seen in the epidermis.
 The vasculature and lymphatics in the dermis supply the dermis and the overlying epidermis with enough nutrients.
-In addition, nerve endings, sebaceous glands, and hair follicles are present within the dermis.
+In addition, nerve endings, sebaceous glands (these glands produce oily substances known as sebum), and hair follicles are present within the dermis.

-• Alteration of appropriate skin function can direct to a loss of fluid and electrolyte balance, improved exposure of deeper tissues to dangerous chemicals, carcinogens, and infectious elements, and can alter core body temperature regulation.
+• Alteration of appropriate skin function can lead to a loss of fluid and electrolyte balance, improved exposure of deeper tissues to dangerous chemicals, carcinogens, and infectious elements, and altered core body temperature regulation.

-• Possible Mechanisms of Injury - High-energy X-rays given during radiotherapy create direct and indirect ionization circumstances that direct to the impairment of cellular macromolecules, significantly in the shape of double-stranded DNA breaks.
-Through this DNA-damaging mechanism, radiotherapy impacts all cellular kinds within the epidermis and dermis and directs to the clinical syndrome of radiation dermatitis.
+• Possible Mechanisms of Injury - High-energy X-rays given during radiotherapy create direct and indirect ionization circumstances that directly lead to the impairment of cellular macromolecules, significantly in the shape of double-stranded DNA breaks.
+Through this DNA (Deoxyribonucleic acid) damaging mechanism, radiotherapy impacts all cellular kinds within the epidermis and dermis and directs to the clinical syndrome of radiation dermatitis.
 In the epidermis, radiation-induced DNA damage alters basal keratinocytes' standard proliferation and differentiation.
 As an outcome, differentiated epidermal keratinocytes are exhausted, and maintenance of this physical barrier is not retained.
 Radiation effects in the dermis are more complicated.
-Hair follicles and sebaceous glands are susceptible to relatively lower doses of radiation and leading to the acute consequences of hair loss and skin dryness.
+Hair follicles and sebaceous glands are susceptible to relatively lower doses of radiation, leading to the acute consequences of hair loss and skin dryness.

 Conclusion